-Faculty must submit an early alert every day for the first two weeks of the semester for any student who is absent or does not participate.
+Faculty must submit an Academic Status Update every day for the first two weeks of the semester for any student who is absent or does not participate.
 Student Success Advisors will contact their students and AVP Student Affairs will contact the students with a faculty advisor.